chanhi2000/devlog/src/explore/github/library-python.md

 - [yuanzhoulvpi2017/zero_nlp][yuanzhoulvpi2017/zero_nlp]: 中文nlp应用(数据、模型、训练、推理) chatglm6b
 - [PhoebusSi/Alpaca-CoT][PhoebusSi/Alpaca-CoT]: We extend CoT data to Alpaca to boost its reasoning ability.
 We are constantly expanding our collection of instruction-tuning data, and integrating more LLMs together for easy use. （我们将CoT数据扩展到Alpaca以提高其推理能力，同时我们将不断收集更多的instruction-tuning数据集,并在我们框架下集成进更多的LLM。）
 - [ai-forever/Kandinsky-2][ai-forever/Kandinsky-2]: Kandinsky 2 — multilingual text2image latent diffusion model
+- [facebookresearch/segment-anything][facebookresearch/segment-anything]: The repository provides code for running inference with the SegmentAnything Model (SAM), links for downloading the trained model checkpoints, and example notebooks that show how to use the model.
+- [IDEA-Research/Grounded-Segment-Anything][IDEA-Research/Grounded-Segment-Anything]: Marrying Grounding DINO with Segment Anything & Stable Diffusion & BLIP - Automatically Detect , Segment and Generate Anything with Image and Text Inputs
+- [Instruction-Tuning-with-GPT-4/GPT-4-LLM][Instruction-Tuning-with-GPT-4/GPT-4-LLM]
+- [jpmorganchase/python-training][jpmorganchase/python-training]: Python training for business analysts and traders
+- [prophesier/diff-svc][prophesier/diff-svc]: Singing Voice Conversion via diffusion model
+- [sdatkinson/neural-amp-modeler][sdatkinson/neural-amp-modeler]: Neural network emulator for guitar amplifiers.

 <!-- Jupyter Notebook -->